 Adverts come in many forms: from TV, movie, and radio to newspaper, magazine, website, and social media advertisements.
 If your brand or company is looking to expand internationally then you definitely need a translation of your marketing and advertising campaigns.
 Translations of advertising are complex processes, but get them right and you’ll discover a whole new audience for your product or service.
 Advertising translation involves converting an advert designed for one audience into a format that reaches a wider, international audience.
 This process doesn’t just cover direct language-to-language translation but also social, cultural, and linguistic factors.

-Examples of brands that have successfully cracked social and cultural contexts include Nike (with its use of local talent), Oatly (by using different languages), Vogue (by highlighting local influencers), and Netflix (by researching localized viewing habits).
+Examples of brands that have successfully cracked social media platforms and cultural contexts include Nike (with its use of local talent), Oatly (by advertising in different languages), Vogue (by highlighting local influencers), and Netflix (by researching localized viewing habits).

 No matter how perfectly your advert is worded in English, if you want international success, it will need to be translated very carefully.
 It is easy to cause offense by using the wrong word or phrase in translation.
 For example, Kentucky Fried Chicken (KFC) made a costly mistake in China.
 Its iconic “finger-licking good” slogan translated into Chinese as “eat your fingers off”!
 Not the right image KFC wanted to project for its tasty food.

-When planning for advertising translation, consider which marketing channels are most popular with your intended audience.
+When planning for advertising translation, consider which printed media advertisements and marketing channels are most popular with your intended audience.
 In many countries, magazines and newspapers are more favored by the older generation, while the demographics of cinema advertising depend on the rating of the film.
 Across the globe, however, digital and social media advertising is king.
-Every single day, 112 million+ people watch at least one YouTube video, 206 million people use Twitter, and a staggering 1.62 billion people visit Facebook.
+Every single day, 112 million+ people watch at least one YouTube video, 206 million people use Twitter, and a staggering 1.62 billion people visit Facebook

 Video content is a major tool in advertising campaigns with nine out of ten consumers saying they’d like to see more video content when shopping online.
 Get the audio-visual content of your landing page right and it could convert 80% or more of your visitors into paying customers!
 Translating and transcreating video content is similar to the process involved in static advertising but with some extra elements to consider.

 The key to achieving professional results for your marketing and advertising translation is to use expert advertising translation services.
-If you’re happy to be hands-on with the process, seek out freelancers with expertise in your product area.
-Alternatively, use the expert localization services we offer at BLEND.
+If you’re happy to be hands-on with the translation process, seek out freelancers with expertise in your product area.
+Alternatively, use the expert localization services we offer at BLEND

-Our BLEND translators, transcreators, and localizers are experts in advert and branding translations.
+Our BLEND translators, transcreators, and localizers are experts in advert and advertisement translation and branding translations.
 Our platform offers:

 If you’re ready to get your international advertising started, contact BLEND today for a free quote.